Tubuai

 Tupuaʻi (Tubuai /fr/) is the main island of the Austral Island group, located 640 km south of Tahiti.
 In addition to Tubuai, the group of islands include Rimatara, Rurutu, Raivavae, Rapa and the uninhabited Îles Maria.
 They are part of the Austral Islands in the far southwest of French Polynesia in the south Pacific Ocean.
-Tubuai island sustains a population of 2,185 people on 45 km^{2} (18 sq. mi.) of land.
+Tubuai sustains a population of 2,185 people on 45 km^{2} (18 sq. mi.) of land.
 Due to its southerly position, Tubuai has notably cooler weather than Tahiti.

 The island is ringed by a lagoon formed by an encircling coral reef.
-A break in the reef that enables passage for ships is located on the north side of the island.
-Tubuai has two lava domes, with its highest point, Mt Taita'a, being 422 meters (1385 feet).
+A break in the reef that allows ships to pass is on the island's north side.
+Tubuai has two lava domes, with its highest point, Mt.
+Taita'a, being 422 meters (1385 feet).
 Six or seven islets or motus lie along the reef rim that encircles the island.
 These were described in the late 1700s as having an abundance of toa trees (Casuarina equisetifolia), which the indigenous peoples used in house building and to make war clubs and spears due to the wood's density.

 The islanders speak the Tupuaʻi dialect of the Austral language, which has absorbed significant Tahitian vocabulary.

 History

 Early Polynesia

 The island has been inhabited since at least 1215CE.
-In the ancient past a road was built that encircled the island.
-There exists on the island today the stone ruins of a "great number of structures, house platforms, marae complexes, and cemeteries..."
-According to David Stanley's South Pacific Handbook:

-"The Austral islands were one of the great art areas of the Pacific, represented today in many museums.
+In the ancient past, a road was built that encircled the island.
+There exists on the island today the stone ruins of a "great number of structures, house platforms, marae complexes, and cemeteries [...]"
+According to David Stanley's South Pacific Handbook, "[t]he Austral islands were one of the great art areas of the Pacific, represented today in many museums.
 The best-known artifacts are tall sharkskin drums, wooden bowls, fly-whisks, and tapa cloth."